 As he expresses, “I cannot wait until we reach some of the masechtos that are learned in the regular yeshiva cycle and we are able to hear feedback and observations from the yeshiva bochurim who spend many months focused on a single masechta.
 The enthusiastic comments that I have received on these unfamiliar masechtos make me excited to hear what they will come up with once we hit the yeshivishe Gemaros.”

 We wondered if Yossi ever has writer’s block.
 Not in the literal sense, he assures us.
-Sometimes, it’s challenging to find the perfect word that rhymes, but eventually the words come.
+Sometimes, it’s challenging to find the perfect word that rhymes, but eventually, the words come.

 “I keep a list when I have tough words to rhyme, and I look at the list once or twice a day.
-Sometimes the right jingle or phrases hit me at the oddest times and I immediately try jot it down.
+Sometimes the right jingle or phrase hit me at the oddest times and I immediately try to jot it down.
 I also attempt to combine the lashon of the Gemara with English, Yiddish, and Hebrew.
 Using merged multiple languages in the same stanza adds to the quality and beauty of the phrases and paragraphs.
 The final key is the enjoyment and passion that I work to inject into each stanza, hoping to communicate the simchas haTorah and excitement that we should feel when we are privileged to learn Torah.”
 Does Yossi accept specific requests?
 He does, but he can’t always accommodate them.
-“A rebbi in a local yeshiva requested that I put together a Song for Bava Metzia, the masechta that he was learning, so that he could share it with his shiur at his endof-year siyum.
+“A rebbi in a local yeshiva requested that I put together a Song for Bava Metzia, the masechta that he was learning so that he could share it with his shiur at his end-of-year siyum.
 I explained that based on the current timetable, he could expect it in five years!”
 However, Yossi is eager to start working on the shorter Maseches Makkos, which is taught in many yeshivos in the seventh grade.
-He feels that once Daf Yomi is up to Brachos and Shabbos, which are lengthier masechtos, he will have more time to work on this project in time for the end-of-year seventh grade siyumim in many yeshivos.
+He feels that once Daf Yomi is up to Brachos and Shabbos, which are lengthier masechtos, he will have more time to work on this project in time for the end-of-year seventh-grade siyumim in many yeshivos.
 Currently, he tries to be at least a month ahead of Daf Yomi in order to have the real flavor of the masechta before beginning to write the Song, which he was able to achieve during the past summer and fall.

 Yossi concludes, “I hope the Songs of Shas series could be used by lomdei Daf Yomi, baalei batim, and yeshivaleit.
 Reviewing these condensed klalim and phrases should trigger many additional memories and specifics of each sugya mentioned.
-Most of all, with these condensed Songs, I am hoping that they can retain the geshmak and rekindle the zest that they felt when they initially learned that masechta.
+Most of all, with these condensed Songs, I hope they can retain the geshmak and rekindle the zest they felt when they initially learned that masechta.
 It bothers me when I hear people say that they want to ‘do’ the Daf.
 I always try to correct them by saying that we ‘do’ lunch, but the Daf is to be ‘learnt’!
 Imagine spending just 15-20 minutes every so often reviewing all the main points and recapturing the geshmak of an entire masechta that you learned a few months or a few years ago.”